-The shocking stabbing came at a tense time in Japan.
-The country was still defining itself after its defeat in World War II, and the looming elections for the House of Representatives emphasized the deep divide between the left and right.
+The public execution came at a tense time in Japan.
+The country became deeply divided politically as it struggled to define itself after its defeat in World War II, and a looming election for the House of Representatives only emphasized this inner turmoil.

-And his position was made even more delicate by the fact that he had once opposed everything he now stood for.
+The politician who was stabbed was Inejiro Asanuma, the leader of Japan’s Socialist Party, whose support for the Chinese Communist Party and criticism of the U.S were considered extremely controversial ideas.
+His position was made even more delicate by the fact that he allegedly had once opposed everything he now stood for.

 Inejiro Asanuma Enters Politics On The Right

-Inejiro Asanuma was born in Tokyo in 1898.
-He was raised by his father, as his mother died in childbirth, then orphaned several years later when his father died of cancer.
+Inejiro Asanuma was born in Tokyo in 1898 and was raised by his father as his mother had died in childbirth.
+He was then orphaned several years later when his father died of cancer.

 Though political convictions vary from group to group, most uyoku dantai are united by their reverence for traditional Japanese values and their staunch opposition to Marxism and communism.

 But in 1942, he began to have doubts.
-Disillusioned in the wake of military losses, most notably the Battle of Midway, he questioned his support of Japanese military aggression.
+Disillusioned by Japan’s military defeat in the war, he questioned his support for his nation’s military aggression.

-When it came time to fight once more for reelection, he found he couldn’t do it.
-Asanuma withdrew his candidacy for the National Diet.
+When it came time to fight once more for reelection, he chose instead to withdraw his candidacy for the National Diet.

-By the time of Japan’s defeat in 1945, Asanuma had done some thinking.
-He was ready to reenter politics — but this time from a new angle.
-He was running as a socialist.
+By the time of Japan’s defeat in 1945, Asanuma was ready to reenter politics — but this time from a new angle.
+He ran as a socialist.

 In 1959, he visited China and referred to the United States as “the shared enemy of China and Japan.”
 He then disembarked from the plane home wearing a suit styled after Chairman Mao Zedong — a bold fashion choice at a time when Mao’s People’s Republic of China was not recognized as legitimate in Japan.